Beginning at 5 p.m. there will be a protest at Trump Tower in Chicago, along with a women’s march this weekend, among other Windy City protests.

 His First 100 Days in Office plan indicated that today, President Trump will immediately cut federal funding to sanctuary cities.

 But Emanuel has a number of transportation projects that could be affected, and the city of Chicago is working on a $1 billion grant application for Union Station.
-While attending the U.S. Conference of Mayors (USCM) winter meeting, Emmanuel met with Vice President Mike Pence on Jan.
+While attending the U.S. Conference of Mayors (USCM) winter meeting, Emanuel met with Vice President Mike Pence on Jan.
 17th, according to the Chicago Sun Times.